 - 3/4-1 cup cherry tomatoes, each tomato cut in half.
 Can use chunks of regular tomatoes.

-- While the red bell pepper is roasting, heat up a pan and sauté the onion and garlic in the olive oil until golden brown and season generously with salt and pepper.
+- Heat up a cast iron skillet and sauté the onion and garlic in the olive oil until golden brown and season generously with salt and pepper.
 No need to worry about dicing small or mincing since these will be blended.

 - In the blender mix the roasted red peppers, 1/2 the can of rinsed chick peas, sauteed onions and garlic, coconut milk, nutritional yeast, cornstarch, and smoked paprika until well combined.
 If needed, season some more with salt and pepper.
 Taste and adjust.
 The color is amazing.